elastic/detection-rules/hunting/README.md

 - **search**:
   - This command enables users to filter for queries based on MITRE ATT&CK information, more specifically, tactic, technique or sub-technique IDs.
 The `--tactic`, `--technique`, `--subtechnique` parameters can be used to search for hunting queries that have been tagged with these respective IDs.
   - All hunting queries are required to include MITRE mappings.
 Additionally, `--data-source` parameter can be used with or without MITRE filters to scope to a specific data source (i.e. `python -m hunting search --tactic TA0001 --data-source aws` would show all credential access related hunting queries for AWS)
+- **run-query**:
+  - This command enables users to load a TOML file, select a hunting query and run it against their elasticsearch instance The `--uuid` and `--file-path` parameters can be used to select which hunting query(s) to run.
+  - Users can select which query to run from the TOML file if multiple are available.
+  - This command is only meant to identify quickly if matches of the hunting query are found or not.
+It is recommended to pivot into the UI to either extend the range of the query or investigate matches.
+  - Only `ES|QL` queries are compatible with this command, but will be determined programmatically by this command if any are available.
+- **view-hunt**:
+  - This command outputs the contents of a hunting file in either JSON or TOML.
+The `--uuid` and `--file-path` parameters enable users to view by UUID or file path.
+  - The `--query-only` parameter will only output the queries within the TOML file.

 ## Workflow